icann/rst-test-specs/README.md

 one or more *test cases*.
 For a test to succeed, every test case has to pass.

-`rst-test-specs.yaml` describes each test plan, suite and case in the RST system in a machine-readable format, suitable for (a) version tracking, (b) automatically generating documentation, and (c) orchestrating registry system testing in a reliable and repeatable way.
+`rst-test-specs.yaml` describes each test plan, suite and case in the RST system in a machine-readable format, suitable for version tracking and reliable and repeatable (a) documentation generation, (b) code generation, and (c) orchestrating registry system testing.